anestisb/android-prepare-vendor/README.md

 images, processed and included into AOSP tree.
 These processing steps are evolving into a total nightmare considering that all recent factory images have their bytecode (APKs, JARs) pre-optimized to reduce boot time and their original `classes.dex` stripped to reduce disk size.
-As such, these missing pre-built components need to be repaired/de-optimized prior to be included, since AOSP build is not capable to import pre-optimized bytecode modules as part of the makefile tree.
+As such, these missing prebuilt components need to be repaired/de-optimized prior to be included, since AOSP build is not capable to import pre-optimized bytecode modules as part of the makefile tree.